 Has Valve removed the listing from Steam?

-As of the time of reporting, no confirmed removal has been announced.
+No confirmed removal has been announced at the time of reporting.
 Steam's open submission policy means flagged content can remain live during review periods, though that status is subject to change.

 How does this compare to Palworld's situation?